keptn-sandbox/keptn-service-template-python/README.md

 **ModuleNotFoundError: No module named 'flask'**

-You most likely forgot to create or activate the virtual environment
+You most likely forgot to create or activate the virtual environment or install dependencies.